Student Charter 2022/2023

 What is the Student Charter?

-The University is committed to providing a student experience which is consistent with the vision, values and priorities contained within the Strategic Plan 2030.
+It is developed jointly by the University, the Students’ Union and students to deliver a student experience which is consistent with the vision, values and priorities within Strategy 2030.

 The University commits to: